AlexCid/CryptographieLaSalle/cours01.typ

   columns: 5,
   auto-lines: false,

-  // skip a column here         vv
   (), vlinex(), vlinex(),vlinex(),vlinex(), (),
   [A], [T],  [T], [A],[Q],
   [U], [E], [Z], [A],[L],
   [A], [U], [B], [E],()
-  //   ^^ '()' after the first cell are 100% ignored
 )

   #pad(left:30%,[